eguaj/DNSPubKeyVerifier/README.md

     $ openssl genrsa -out private.key 1024

+Alice extracts the public key:

+    $ openssl rsa -in private.key -text -pubout

-Alice extracts the public key and store it in a DNS TXT record of her domain:
+... and stores it in a DNS TXT record of her domain:

     $ORIGIN example.net.
     [...]